 The reason why Ted hates the "half full/half empty" saying, since technically the cup is 100% full (as in half liquid and half air). note The phrase could have been worded better as "... half whatever of water", but that might be missing the point of viewing a person's perspective of the cup itself.

-The guys are all fans of the Sonic, Final Fantasy, and Super Smash Bros. series.
+The guys are all fans of the Sonic, Final Fantasy, and Super Smash Bros. series, the last of which will always be referred to simply as "Smash" and will always be met with insane hype and praise when mentioned.

 Johnny loves the Metroid and Castlevania series, and also has an extreme love for Super Mario World.